 Qatar Airways has been explicit that the rebuild is being staged.
 The airline said its revised schedule would gradually increase flights to and from Doha to more than 120 destinations by mid-May, across its network.
 A later network update said Qatar Airways is targeting the expansion of services to more than 150 destinations from June 16, with the updated schedule valid through September 15.
 The June 16 target is confirmed by Qatar Airways’ own official press release, and represents the carrier’s most substantive public commitment to a near-full restoration of its global footprint.

-Which of Qatar’s US Gateways Were Protected And Which Were Deprioritised
+Which of Qatar’s US Gateways Were Protected and Which Were Deprioritised

 Qatar Airways operates 11 US destinations, and the distribution of cuts reveals a deliberate hierarchy of strategic importance.
 The route cuts have not been evenly distributed across the 11 US destinations.
 Qatar Airways has prioritised its largest and most strategically important gateways first, typically destinations that are oneworld bases and where it operated greater than daily frequencies last year.